josegpl/data_structures/test/readme.md

-Database created to manage motorsport championships.
+Database created for management of motorsport championships.